paulrentschler/ansible-role-mysql/README.md

 The following variables are available with defaults defined in `defaults/main.yml`:

+Specify users who should be setup to access the server as root:

+    mysql_admin_users: []

 These variables generally do not (and probably should not) be changed as they are pretty standard for all MySQL installations:

 ```yaml